 In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast feeding.
 Make sure any doctor caring for your pregnancy or your baby knows you have received this medicine.

-Milrinone is given as an injection through a needle placed into a vein.
+Primacor is given as an injection through a needle placed into a vein.
 You will receive this injection in a clinic or hospital setting.
-Milrinone is usually given around-the-clock for up to 48 hours.
+This medicine is usually given around-the-clock for up to 48 hours.

-Your heart rate and blood pressure will be constantly monitored while you are being treated with milrinone.
+Your heart rate and blood pressure will be constantly monitored while you are being treated with Primacor.
 Your kidney function and electrolytes may also need to be checked with blood tests.

 What happens if I miss a dose?

-Since milrinone is given by a healthcare professional, you are not likely to miss a dose.
+Since Primacor is given by a healthcare professional, you are not likely to miss a dose.

 What happens if I overdose?